 Extreme heat can challenge the most stable power sources.
 Air conditioners run constantly, putting pressure on the local utility.
 Increased pressure on your area’s local utilities can cause power outages to occur, leading to inconvenience, damage, and expense.
 A home generator is a good solution to avoid those problems.
 But before you fire up the generator, do you understand its safety risks?
 In the newest blog post from Ravinia Plumbing, Sewer, Heating & Electric, we’ll discuss some generator safety tips to protect your home and family while the equipment is running.

-- Don’t use generators indoors.
 Running a generator in a closed space, even with opened doors and windows, is extremely dangerous, so don’t run them indoors or in a garage.
-Portable generators give off deadly carbon monoxide.
+Portable generators give off deadly carbon monoxide (CO).
 This odorless gas causes the illness and death of hundreds of individuals annually.
-Do keep generators outside at a minimum of 20 feet from your windows and doors.
+Do keep generators outside at a minimum of 20 feet from your windows and doors to avoid the chance of carbon monoxide poisoning.

-- Do keep your children and pets away from your generator.
 During operation, a generator’s parts can become very hot to the touch.
-Keep children and pets out of harm’s way and away from the generator.
+Make sure to keep any children or pets out of harm’s way and away from the generator.
 Doing so will protect them from potential burns and other injuries.

 For gas-powered generators, make sure you don’t spill gas on hot parts, as it can start a fire.

 Ravinia Plumbing knows that any interruptions to your home’s electricity can lead to major issues.
 To protect your home and family, install a whole-home generator with Ravinia Plumbing.
 Our experienced electricians have extensive experience in the field and will provide your new equipment with the attention and respect you deserve.

 Contact us today for more information about the benefits of whole-home generators or to schedule an appointment for installation services.